solace-fi/solace-docs/docs/dev-docs/contracts/interface/IClaimsEscrow.md

   ) external
 ```
 Allows claimants to withdraw their claims payout.
+Will attempt to withdraw the full amount then burn the claim if successful.
 Only callable by the claimant.
 Only callable after the cooldown period has elapsed (from the time the claim was approved and processed).